ifm/o2x5xx-python/README.md

 In case of any issues or if you want to report a bug please [contact our](mailto:support.sy@ifm.com) support team.

-# Features

-- PCIC V3 client for result data transfer
-- O2X5xxDevice client for PCIC command usage

 # Prerequisites

+### Dependent Packages (Online)

 Usage of examples requires packages listed in the requirements.txt file.
 Install the packages with

     $ pip install -r requirements.txt

+### Dependent Packages (Offline)

-In an industrial production it is normally not possible to install packages from the Internet.
+In an industrial production it is normally not possible to install packages from an online package manager.
-Therefore you can first download the packages on your personal machine with following command
+Therefore you can first download the packages on your personal machine with i-net access with following command

     $ pip wheel -r requirements.txt -w ./packages